This brief overview addresses common questions about the bald eagle’s talon form, length, adaptations, and strength.

 The talons are the most important part of a bird of prey’s body.
 It is their hunting tool that raptors depend entirely on for survival.

 Eagles use their talons to capture, subdue, and kill their prey.
 Eagles and other birds of prey also use their talons to hold the prey down while tearing small pieces of meat with the beak.

-Besides serving as the most important hunting tool, eagles also use their talons as weapons to attack other birds and animals, to defend their territories, and to fight over resources such as food and mating partners.
+Besides serving as the most important hunting tool, eagles also use their talons as weapons to attack other birds and animals, defend their territories, and fight over resources such as food and mating partners.

 Eagles also use their talons to transport nesting material, perch on branches of different sizes, and groom themselves.